 - This hot tub must be permanently connected (hard-wired) to the power supply.
 No plug-in connections or extension cords are to be used in conjunction with the operation of this hot tub.
 Supplying power to the hot tub which is not in accordance with these instructions will void both the independent testing agency listing and the manufacturer's warranty. - 2.
 The power supplied to this hot tub must be a dedicated circuit with no other appliances or lights sharing the power provided by the circuit. - 3.
-To determine the current, voltage and wire size required, refer to 'Table No. 1, Power Supply Options and Requirements' on page 13. - Wire size must be appropriate per NEC and/or local codes. - We recommend type THHN wire. - All wiring must be copper to ensure proper connections.
+To determine the current, voltage and wire size required, refer to Table No. 1, Power Supply Options and Requirements, page 12. - Wire size must be appropriate per NEC and/or local codes. - We recommend type THHN wire. - All wiring must be copper to ensure proper connections.
 Do not use aluminum wire. - When using wire larger than #6, add a junction box near the hot tub and reduce to short lengths of #6 wire to connect to the hot tub. - 4.
 The electrical supply for this product must include a suitably rated switch or circuit breaker to open all ungrounded supply conductors to comply with Section 422-20 of the National Electrical Code, ANSI/NFPA 70.
-The disconnecting means must be readily accessible to the hot tub's occupant but installed at least 5 feet (1.5m) from hot tub water. - The electrical circuit supplied for the hot tub must include a suitable ground fault circuit interruptor (GFCI) as required by NEC Article 680-42. - To gain access to the hot tub's power terminal block, remove the cabinet panel on the side of the hot tub under the controls.
+The disconnecting means must be readily accessible to the hot tub's occupant but installed at least 5 feet (1.5m) from hot tub water. - 5.
+The electrical circuit supplied for the hot tub must include a suitable ground fault circuit interruptor (GFCI) as required by NEC Article 680-42. - 6.
+To gain access to the hot tub's power terminal block, remove the wood cabinet panel on the control panel side of all models except Aruba.
+For Aruba models, remove the wood cabinet panel from the lounge side.
 Then open the door to the control box.
 (Illustration No. 1, item 1). - 7.
 Use the appropriate power supply inlet and remove the panel from the front of the hot tub to allow you to feed the cable through to the control box.
-Install the cable with connector through the large opening provided in the bottom of the control box. - Connect wires, color to color, on terminal blocks TB1 and ground (Illustration No. 1).
+Install the cable with connector through the large opening provided in the bottom of the control box. - 8.
+Connect wires, color to color, on terminal blocks TB1 and ground (Illustration No. 1).
 TIGHTEN SECURELY!
 All wires must be hooked up or damage could result. - 9.
 Close the control box door and reinstall the cabinet side panels.